KaiyangZhou/Dassl.pytorch/README.md

 2. Instantiate a `trainer` with `build_trainer(cfg)` which loads the dataset and builds a deep neural network model.
 3. Call `trainer.train()` for training and evaluating the model.

-Below we provide an example for training a source-only baseline on the popular domain adaptation dataset -- Office-31,
+Below we provide an example for training a source-only baseline on the popular domain adaptation dataset, Office-31,

 ```bash
 CUDA_VISIBLE_DEVICES=0 python tools/train.py \